 HIST400 (Liberal Arts) Seminar in History 3 hrs.
 3 crs.
 Selected topics in history such as European, United States, Asian, African, or Latin American, and special topics such as the history of science, historiography, and the philosophy of history.
 Preq: At least three credits of History at 200 level or higher and Junior status.
-WRIT 301.
-Coreq: WRIT 31.
+ENG 126 or WRIT 301.
 Not offered on a regular basis.

 HIST401 (Liberal Arts) Seminar in History 3 hrs.
 3 crs.
 Selected topics in history such as European, United States, Asian, African, or Latin American, and special topics such as the history of science, historiography, and the philosophy of history.
 Preq: At least three credits of History at 200 level or higher and Junior status.
-WRIT 301.
-Coreq: WRIT 31.
+ENG 126 or WRIT 301.
 Not offered on a regular basis.

 HIST402 (Liberal Arts) Seminar in History 3 hrs.
 3 crs.
 Selected topics in history such as European, United States, Asian, African, or Latin American, and special topics such as the history of science, historiography, and the philosophy of history.
 Preq: At least three credits of History at 200 level or higher and Junior status.
-WRIT 301.
-Coreq: WRIT 31.
+ENG 126 or WRIT 301.
 Not offered on a regular basis.

 HIST403 (Liberal Arts) Seminar in History 3 hrs.
 3 crs.
 Selected topics in history such as European, United States, Asian, African, or Latin American, and special topics such as the history of science, historiography, and the philosophy of history.
 Preq: At least three credits of History at 200 level or higher and Junior status.
-WRIT 301.
-Coreq: WRIT 31.
+ENG 126 or WRIT 301.
 Not offered on a regular basis.